operator-framework/java-operator-sdk/docs/documentation/v4-5-migration.md

 [feature flag](https://github.com/java-operator-sdk/java-operator-sdk/blob/73b1d8db926a24502c3a70da34f6bcac4f66b4eb/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/config/ConfigurationService.java#L375-L375)
 if causes some issues in your use case.

 This functionality by default - in order to cover some corner cases - will also parse resource version.
+While resource version in metadata of a Kubernetes resource should be considered as a string, it is consistently a monotonically increasing decimal number in the background.
-While this against of recommendations in Kubernetes, will work.
+While this against of recommendations in Kubernetes helps to cover some corner cases.
 If in some rare circumstances or some special usages of Kubernetes this would cause a problem, it can be turned off by the [following feature flag](https://github.com/java-operator-sdk/java-operator-sdk/blob/73b1d8db926a24502c3a70da34f6bcac4f66b4eb/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/config/ConfigurationService.java#L390-L390).